Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Weather is the most critical aspect of how I plan my trips.
 90% of the time, I travel in either high season or shoulder season.
 (One recent exception was my trip to South Africa, which I took in July because my friend Beth is a teacher and needed to travel during the summer.
 It worked out well, but I haven’t always been that lucky.)

 Some travelers are more flexible with the weather than others — you need to find your own comfort level.
-Britain and Ireland, along with much of Northern Europe, are prone to cloudy, rainy weather and have lots of things to do indoors.
+Britain and Ireland, along with much of Northern Europe, are prone to cloudy, rainy weather and thus have lots of things to do indoors.
 Tiny beach towns during monsoon season, not so much.

 Personally, if I’m planning a beach escape or trip to an outdoor destination, I’ll never time it during the off-season because I don’t want to be stuck inside as it rains.